You are checking a tour that begins in Uyuni. If you want to see tours that begin in San Pedro de Atacama, click here.

 - Select the departure date from the calendar.

 - Select the number of peple.

 - Pay online an advance of the total price.

 - Once payment is made, the reservation is automatically confirmed.
-The remaining balance is paid in Uyuni only in cash, the day before the departure of the tour.
+The remaining balance is paid in Uyuni only in cash, even the same day of departure of the tour.

 - You can reschedule or cancel the tour (with 100% refund), until 48 hours before it starts.

 - Shared transportation (4x4 for 6 people).

 - Spanish speaking driver-guide.